benzaquenruth/data-analyst-jobs-RAG-assistant/README.md

 **🌐 Live app (Streamlit Cloud)**

-🔄 Job postings are collected daily by the Job Seeker Automation and stored in BigQuery.
+🔄 Job postings are collected daily by the Job Seeker Automation and stored in BigQuery.\
 🧠 n8n automatically creates embeddings for new jobs, while BigQuery powers both keyword and vector search.

-Paste this directly into your README—GitHub will render it as a diagram:

 ```mermaid
 flowchart TD